timdiels/pytil/docs/api_reference.rst

 See modules for a short description of each modules.
 For a full listing of the contents of all modules, see the module contents overview.

-The API reference makes use of a `type language`_; for example, to describe exactly what arguments can be passed to a function.

-.. _type language: type_language.html

 Modules
 -------

 .. currentmodule:: pytil
 .. autosummary::
-    :toctree: api

     algorithms
-    asyncio
     click
     configuration
     data_frame